sudshu/Pandey_2023_RSE/README.md

 # Methane Plume Detection
-Code for methane plume detection and quantification using Sentinel-5p (TROPOMI), Sentinel-2, Sentinel-3, and Landsat instrument
+Code for methane plume detection and quantification using Sentinel-2, Sentinel-3, and Landsat instruments

 ## Methane_MSI